-For that reason, the Lincoln Institute of Land Policy has recently launched the Center for Community Investment with support from The Kresge Foundation and other major national foundations.
+For that reason, the Lincoln Institute of Land Policy launched the Center for Community Investment in 2016 with support from The Kresge Foundation, Robert Wood Johnson Foundation, John D. and Catherine T. MacArthur Foundation, and Surdna Foundation.
 The Center is a leadership development, research, and capacity-building initiative to help communities mobilize capital and leverage land and other assets to achieve their economic, social, and environmental priorities.
 Hacke will direct the new center and use it as a platform to advance the capital absorption model.